• Recipes

 • Meanwhile, bring a large pot of salted water to a boil and cook pasta according to package directions for al dente.
 Reserve about ½ cup pasta water, then drain.
 Return pasta to pot.

-• Add the ricotta mixture to the pasta and toss everything together, if the sauce is too thick add the reserved pasta water 1 tbsp at a time until a sauce forms and coats the pasta evenly.
+• Add the ricotta mixture to the pasta and toss everything together, if the sauce is too thick add the reserved pasta water 1 tablespoon at a time until a sauce forms and coats the pasta evenly.
 Add in most of the prosciutto pieces and arugula and toss to distribute.

 • Plate the pasta, then top with more fresh cracked pepper and the remaining prosciutto and arugula.
 Serve immediately, add extra lemon wedge if desired.